FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/01-redux.md

 ### Recall...

-How did state management and data flow work in the to-do app last week?
+How did state management and data flow work in the todo app last week?
 Did this feel like the best solution?

 ???